DataBiosphere/azul-resumablehash/README.md

 When working with large files or streaming data, you might not always have a single, continuous session to compute a hash.
 For instance, in a web server handling file uploads, data can arrive in multiple HTTP requests as the file grows on the client side.
-With resumablesha256, you can:
+With resumablehash, you can:

 - Process incoming data in manageable chunks.
 - Save the current state of the hash computation.